 - understanding unwritten social rules

-Social skills strategies for teenagers with autism spectrum disorder
+Social skills strategies for autistic teenagers

-Role-play is a good way for your child to practise social skills.
-For example, you and your child could role-play the skills you need when you’re in a shop, like saying hello, asking for what you want and saying thank you.
+You and your child could role-play the skills you need when you’re in a shop, like saying hello, asking for what you want and saying thank you.
 You could also try something related to friendships, like asking a classmate to get together at the weekend.

 Social skills training

-And you can ask your child to describe how he thinks you might be feeling.
+You can use everyday situations to encourage your child to see situations from another person’s perspective and understand how they’re feeling.
+Throughout the day, for example, tell your child how you’re feeling, and why you’re feeling that way.
+And you can ask your child to describe how they think you might be feeling.
 For example, ‘I dropped my piece of toast on the floor.
 How do you think I feel?
-How would you feel if that happened to you?’.
+How would you feel if that happened to you?’